phase/o/docs/spec/stack.md

 *The stack now contains "Hello World!"*

 ##Characters
-Characters are really stored as Strings on the stack, but they are a quick way to save a character when [golfing](http://codegolf.stackexchange.com).
+Characters are really stored as Strings on the stack, but they are a quick way to save a byte when [golfing](http://codegolf.stackexchange.com).
 ```
-'i 'h oo
+'io
 ```
-*Outputs `hi`"
+*Outputs `i`"

 ##Numbers
 Numbers are stored as doubles on the stack.
 You can just put the number you want to push it to the stack.